-In 2021, India continues to struggle with a mammoth garbage predicament.
+In 2021, India continues to struggle with a mammoth garbage predicament and a serious waste management issue.
 According to RECYCLING Magazine, Urban India generates approximately 62 million tonnes of waste on an annual basis and that number is predicted to reach 165 million tonnes by the end of 2030.
 Moreover, 43 million tonnes of solid waste is collected annually, out of which 31 million is dumped in landfill sites (only 38% of the waste is treated).

 When walking down the streets of India, the lack of waste management is evident; there is a lack of public bins, and available bins, without proper coverage, are overflowing all over the streets.
 While litters such as banana peels are less harmful due to their biodegradable nature (also can be eaten by stray animals), India is faced with a greater problem today: a rise in plastic waste.

 In hopes of bringing awareness vis-à-vis India’s waste management problems, the Sanctuary Nature Foundation conceptualized an Instagram initiative called #InOurFilth.
 The innovative project invites photographers living in India to submit images that illustrate the impact of garbage on wild species, which are then posted on social media platforms.
 Co-founders and wildlife conservationists Cara Tejpal and Prachi Galange noted the importance of showcasing the impact untreated waste has on wild animals and how India’s heavily polluted surroundings serve as a toxic foraging ground for a plethora of wild animals.
 Tejpal and Galange found value in finding the link between everyday consumption and the living conditions of wild animals.